CxELabs/M365HOL/instructions.md

    !IMAGE[Warning](\Media\appc-office-12.png)

-2. [] You are now in Exchange Online but if you look at **the Url** you can verify that your session is actually being redirected to Cloud App Security:
+2. [] You are now in Exchange Online but if you look at **the URL** you can verify that your session is actually being redirected to  Cloud App Security.

    !IMAGE[Session](\Media\appc-office-13.png)